Interstate 495 (Delaware): Route description

 I-495 begins at an interchange with I-95/US 202 and I-295 near the town of Newport, heading to the east on a six-lane freeway called the Vietnam Veterans Memorial Highway.
 At the southern terminus, southbound I-495 merges into southbound I-95 and also has a ramp that provides easier access to the DE 141 interchange along I-95.
-The route passes over the Jack A. Markell Trail and runs between the Christina River to the north and a landfill to the south prior to reaching an interchange with US 13 and the southern terminus of US 13 Business (US 13 Bus.) to the north of Wilmington Manor.
+The route passes over the Jack A. Markell Trail and runs between the Christina River to the north and a landfill to the south prior to reaching an interchange with US 13 and the southern terminus of US 13 Business (US 13 Bus.) in Minquadale.
 Past this, the highway enters industrial areas and reaches the DE 9A exit near the Port of Wilmington, turning to the northeast.
 From here, the highway heads into the eastern part of the city of Wilmington.
 I-495 comes to a bridge that crosses over Norfolk Southern Railway's New Castle Secondary and Christiana Avenue Industrial Track railroad lines, DE 9A, and the Christina River.
 The freeway passes near another landfill as it comes to the 12th Street exit.

 The road runs through some marshland, crossing Shellpot Creek and Norfolk Southern Railway's Edgemoor Lead railroad line, before coming to an interchange in an industrial area of Edgemoor that connects to the southern terminus of DE 3 as well as to US 13.
 Following this interchange, I-495 crosses over Norfolk Southern Railway's Shellpot Secondary and Amtrak's Northeast Corridor railroad lines before it runs between US 13 and suburban areas to the west and the Northeast Corridor and the Delaware River to the east, passing northwest of Fox Point State Park and crossing Stoney Creek and Perkins Run.
 I-495 continues along this configuration until it reaches Claymont.
 US 13 heads farther west from the freeway and I-495 makes a turn to the north away from the railroad tracks and the river near Claymont station along SEPTA's Wilmington/Newark Line that uses the Northeast Corridor.
-The road comes to another exit for US 13 before merging into northbound I-95 at the DE 92 interchange near the Tri-State Mall and the Pennsylvania state line.
+The road comes to another exit for US 13 before merging into northbound I-95 at the DE 92 interchange near the former Tri-State Mall and the Pennsylvania state line.
 Southbound I-495 features an exit to DE 92; the remaining ramps of the DE 92 interchange connect directly to I-95.
 Southbound, the I-495 splitoff from I-95 actually starts in Pennsylvania but crosses into Delaware 220 ft later before the exit to DE 92.
 This ramp is inventoried by the Pennsylvania Department of Transportation as State Route 8009.